serapsen/ai-automation/README.md

 ```
 - Agent triggers the pipeline for each new brief and logs a draft email if assets per product/aspect are <3.

+### Agent LLM Context Schema
+- See `docs/mcp_context_schema.json` for the Model Context Protocol the agent would send to an LLM when drafting alerts.

 ## Run Tests
 Use Python's builtin unittest discovery.
 On Windows + Git Bash, using the venv's interpreter path is most reliable:
 ```